 - 7 night stay in Darwin at the Hilton Darwin in a guest room

-- 2 nights aboard the Ghan travelling from Adelaide to Darwin or vice versa in Gold Service including all onboard meals, drinks and Off Train Experiences
+- 3 nights aboard the Ghan Expedition travelling from Darwin to Adelaide in Gold Service including all onboard meals, drinks, Off Train Experiences.

 FREE BONUS INCLUSIONS

 - 15% off food and beverage at Mitchell's restaurant

 - Free upgraded room type (subject to availability)